zhubonan/aiida-castep/docs/source/user_guide/first_calc.rst

 .. note::
    It is recommended to use python types instead of strings to make it easy for querying.
    No internal type check/enforcement is implemented.
-   The bottom line is that the text files generated needs to be unstanderable for CASTEP.
+   The bottom line is that the text files generated needs to be understandable for CASTEP.

 Setup k-oints and structure
 ---------------------------